ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

 of SHA-1 as a
 cryptographic hash algorithm in RRSIG and Delegation Signer (DS) records, for example.
-Since then, multiple other algorithms with stronger cryptographic strength are now widely available for DS records and for Resource Record Signature (DNSKEY) and DNS Public Key (RRSIG) records.
+Since then, multiple other algorithms with stronger cryptographic strength have become widely available for DS records and for Resource Record Signature (DNSKEY) and DNS Public Key (RRSIG) records.
 Operators are encouraged to consider switching to one of the recommended algorithms listed in the {{DNSKEY-IANA}} and {{DS-IANA}} tables, respectively.